libsidplayfp/VICE-testprogs/testbench/readme.txt

-  --cianew     run tests on 'new' CIA, skip tests that do not work on 'old' CIA --6581       run tests on 6581 (old SID), skip tests that do not work on 8580 (new SID) --8580       run tests on 8580 (new SID), skip tests that do not work on 6581 (old SID) --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)
+  --cianew     run tests on 'new' CIA, skip tests that do not work on 'old' CIA --6581       run tests on 6581 (old SID), skip tests that do not work on 8580 (new SID) --8580       run tests on 8580 (new SID), skip tests that do not work on 6581 (old SID) --8562       target VICII type is 8562 (grey dot) --8562early  target VICII type is 8562 (new color instead of grey dot) --8562late   target VICII type is 8562 (old color instead of grey dot) --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)